effector/patronum/variant/readme.md

 })
 ```

-When the position the store will be `left`, event `moveLeft` will be triggered.
+When the position of the updated store will be `left`, event `moveLeft` will be triggered.
 If `right` — `moveRight`.

 ---

-Transform value before triggering a target:
+Use an `fn` function to transform data before triggering one of the targets:

 ```js
 const $move = createStore({ position: "left" });